 Communications Tactics

 TSPs should consider using the following tactics to accomplish their individual consumer awareness program activities.
 TSPs may opt to implement some or all of these tactics on their own or as part of an association with other TSPs.
 If an association of TSPs is formed to coordinate consumer awareness activities, all TSPs operating in the affected NPAs are strongly encouraged to participate in the association activities.
-Due to the Jeopardy Condition in NPA 416/437/647, some of the timelines for consumer communication will be shortened.

 Government Relations